As a Washington local, I’ve rounded up the best things to do in Washington state to make your trip planning easy!

 Visitors can take a tour to watch planes being built and check out exhibits to learn more about what products are in development.
 You can fly a drone, learn about robotics and engineering, and, after you’ve gotten your fill for the day, grab a bite to eat in the quaint town of Mukilteo.

-As of September 2021, the Boeing Factory Tour is temporarily closed due to the ongoing health crisis, but you can still check out the interactive exhibits.
+As of July 2023, the Boeing Factory Tour is temporarily closed, but you can still check out the interactive exhibits.

 With over 100 wine tasting rooms, Woodinville, Washington makes for an excellent place to spend a rainy day.
 Whether you’re a wine connoisseur or new to the wine-making scene, you’ll find an option to suit your palate in one of several Woodinville Wine Country districts.

 It’s only 30 minutes from Seattle, so if you’re staying there, it’s an easy trip to take.
 In addition to wine, there are tons of great restaurants and cute shops to check out which makes a trip here on a rainy day a must-do.

 Escape the crowds and enjoy hiking, river rafting, winter sports, mountaineering, and more.

 The Mount Baker Snoqualmie National Forest is a breathtaking place perfect for people craving an escape from crowds and a chance to explore the Cascade Mountains.
 You’ll find plenty of trails, both well-trodden and lesser-known, for all hiking levels.

 There are options for river rafting and boating in many of the rivers and lakes within the forest.
 Mount Baker is considered a great mountain to climb for those just starting out mountaineering.
 If you want to ski or snowboard, Mount Baker is the place for it.